Torxed/chromecast/README.md

 And the order is very important.
 Because the field_id is in the data stream and they need to come in a certain order to match on both sides.

-The names however can be anything, but the type - meaning - and order are important.<br>
+The names however can be anything, but the type - meaning - and order is important.<br>
-But the names are just for your convenience and you can decide to call them whatever you want.
+But the names are just for your convenience and you can decide to name them whatever you want.

 ### protocol_version

 Protocol version just tells chromecast which protocol to talk.
 Currently that's `v2.1.0` which is represented by the int `0`.
-So a loneley ZERO (0) deines that.
+So a lonely ZERO (0) defines that.

 ### source_id

-Source ID is the sender *(or cast:er's)* id.
-This can *probably (??)* be anything you want.<br>
+Source ID is the sender *(or caster's)* id.
+This can *probably (!?)* be anything you want.<br>
 But in reality the magic keyword of `sender-0` seams to do the trick.

 ### destination_id

 This field changes depending on what casting-state you're in.<br>
-It starts off with the magic keyword of `reciever-0` but once an application has been launched, this should be changed to whatever the instance-id is of that application - letting the chromecast know you're talking to the application and not the chromecast.
+It starts off with the magic keyword of `receiver-0` but once an application has been launched, this should be changed to whatever the instance-id is of that application - letting the chromecast know you're talking to the application and not the chromecast.

 There's also a magic keyword `Tr@n$p0rt-0` which feels like an odd design choice.
-But is used by the chromecast to send heartbeat information in the shape of `{"type":"PING"}` with the sender and reciever-id's being `Tr@n$p0rt-0`.
+But is used by the chromecast to send heartbeat information in the shape of `{"type":"PING"}` with the sender and receiver-id's being `Tr@n$p0rt-0`.
 Not sure why, seams like an odd implementation thing.

 ### namespace